 Students, staff, and faculty are legally responsible for their postings and, therefore may be held liable if the posts or comments are found to be defamatory, slanderous, harassing, tortuous, bullying, uncivil, offensive, insulting, derogatory, discriminating, malicious, disparaging, or in violation of any other applicable law.

 Any student, staff, or faculty who believes this policy has been violated is mandated to report these findings to the St. David’s School of Nursing Director.
 Any breach of privacy or confidentiality must be reported.

+It is good practice to be familiar with the terms of service of any social media applications as they change often.

 VIOLATION OF POLICY: